 the primary spiracle and tracheated from the primary spiracular trachea.

 Terrestrial larvae of Diptera have secondary spiracles of the same origin.

-Tracheal gills are analogous, but not homologous organs, because they appeared independently in non-related taxa to serve for the same function.
+Tracheal gills are analogous, but not homologous organs, because they appeared independently in non-related taxa to provide the same function.

 Tergalii are homologous, but not analogous organs, because they have the same origin and different functions.